ToastedVegetables/s10-safe-debloat-list/README.md

-# s10-safe-debloat-list
-Resources to SAFELY debloat your Galaxy S10 using ADB commands
+# Debloat your Galaxy S10 *safely* using ADB commands